jessitron/jessitron.com/story.md

 # If you want to know about me, these are the works that express it:

+[Camerata](https://the-composition.com/the-origins-of-opera-and-the-future-of-programming-bcdaf8fbe960) This is my most impactful talk so far: On the origins of opera (the music, not the browser) and the future of programming.
+Read the post or watch the video that's linked at the top of it.

 [ElixirConf 2015 keynote](https://www.youtube.com/watch?v=X25xOhntr6s): it isn't about Elixir.
 The magic of this one is that I never gave them an abstract, and I wrote it in the three days beforehand, right after StrangeLoop.
 It's my first album: everything I had accumulated to say so far.

 [GOTO Copenhagen 2017 keynote](https://www.youtube.com/watch?v=Lbcyyu8XB_Y): here's the sequel, everything I've learned since then.
 It's missing a key piece (the Line of Representation as described in the STELLA Report by DD Woods) that I picked up a few months later.
 Next iteration, that's in there.